francescakubica/Personal_Portfolio/README.md

 - 💅 React-Bootstrap for responsive layout
 - 💃 Animate.css for transitions and effects

-Despite starting with no prior experience in React, JavaScript, or CSS frameworks, I built the entire portfolio in just **5 hours**.
-It was a playful challenge and a great way to learn by doing.
+Despite starting with no prior experience in React, JavaScript, or CSS frameworks, I built the entire portfolio in **5 hours**.

 ### 🧠 Features